 Some organizations use ‘culture fit’ as a way to reinforce building a culture that’s monolithic in every way, intentionally or unintentionally resulting in a culture that values sameness derived often from the straight-white-male ideal, ending up with a team over indexed on straight white men and the straight-white-male perspective.

 Parabol aspires to embrace Generative Difference—a term coined by Dr. Dara Blumenthal, PhD, to prioritize growing a team that includes and benefits from a variety of origin stories, experiences, and expressions with enough commonality among our values to make communication and collaboration possible.
-To that end, our culture questions are geared towards asking about values rather than specific experiences.
+To that end, our culture interview questions are geared towards asking about values rather than specific experiences.

 Before the meeting, Parabol team members are invited to a shared collaborative document containing up-to-date questions to ask a candidate.
 At the bottom of the document is an evaluation instrument.
 Here we’re measuring how much we trust this candidate to become a member of our culture.
 At the same time, we’re reaffirming as a team how much we trust each other to pick who can join us.